ruhtruht/optitrack-arducopter-bridge/README.md

 To cite this project in academic work, please use the following format:

-[Author Name].
+[ruhruht].
 (2025).
-MoCapMAV: OptiTrack-Based Indoor Drone Navigation Using MAVLink [Computer software]. https://github.com/<your-username>/MoCapMAV
+MoCapMAV: OptiTrack-Based Indoor Drone Navigation Using MAVLink [Computer software]. https://github.com/ruhtruht/MoCapMAV